-Single-family residential, Multi-family residential, recreational vehicle parks, subneighborhood commercial uses, recreational facilities in association with residential development, schools, and public services and facilities.
+Multi-family residential, recreational vehicles, recreational facilities in association with residential development, schools, and public services and facilities.

-Residential may not exceed ten dwelling units per acre.
+There is a minimum density within Medium Density Residential lands of five dwelling units per acre up to a maximum of ten dwelling units per acre.
 If zoned Environmentally Sensitive, the density is one dwelling unit per ten acres.